tnelson/reactNYT/clerk_notes.md

       - waiting for getByText(/I'm thinking of a function/i)
 ```

-Embarrassingly, I had forgotten to _await_ the locator's visibility.
+Embarrassingly, I had forgotten to `await` the locator's visibility.
 It should have been:

 ```
 await expect(instructionElement).toBeVisible();
 ```

 Now they all pass.
 Let's add some actual logging in, though.
 I'll make a user in the Clerk dashboard specifically for testing.
 This won't go through Google, but only to Clerk.
 I'll then put their username and password in the envfile.

 ## Deployment to Github Pages

-**TODO**
+I stopped the Clerk integration here due to time limitations, which means I can't actually deploy the version with authentication for next semester's class.
+But that's a problem for winter break.

+[Clerk's guide](https://clerk.com/docs/deployments/overview) will be helpful.
+But without a production instance, Clerk won't load in the deployed app.